Carnitine Palmitoyltransferase 1 Deficiency

 English

-George Dmytrenko is a Neurologist in Pensacola, Florida.
+George Dmytrenko is a Neurologist practicing medicine in Pensacola, Florida.
 Dr. Dmytrenko is rated as a Distinguished provider by MediFind in the treatment of Carnitine Palmitoyltransferase 1 Deficiency.
-His top areas of expertise are Memory Loss, Carnitine Palmitoyltransferase 1 Deficiency, Epilepsy, and Headache.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Memory Loss, Carnitine Palmitoyltransferase 1 Deficiency, Epilepsy, and Headache.

 Experienced in Carnitine Palmitoyltransferase 1 Deficiency